TeachingOW/CPP-F25/problems/Assignment2.md

 2. Proper handling of image boundaries.
 3. Ability to adjust blur size.

-Bonus: if you run Square Blur in linear time.
+Bonus: if you compute the Square Blur code in a constant time regadress of the size of blur.